-Using a 2 domain or multi-layered model we have mapped TMA features onto the morpho-syntactic and the narrative domain.
+Using a 2 domain model we have mapped these features onto the morpho-syntactic and the narrative domain.

-Mapping Krio TMA features to their morpho-syntactic exponents, we found some incompatibilities between the features describing our corpus and descriptions found in the literature.
+Mapping Krio TMA features to their exponents, we found some incompatibilities between the features describing our corpus and descriptions found in the literature.

-Mapping TMA features onto the narrative domain, we found salient differences in the use of narrative tense for English and Krio.
+Mapping TMA features to the narrative domain, we discussed salient differences in the use of narrative tense for English and Krio.